foyer-rs/website/docs/02-tutorial/01-in-memory-cache.md

 ## 3. Use `Cache` as any other cache library

-`Cache` provides familiar interface as any other cache library.
+`Cache` provides similar interfaces to caches from any other cache library.

 Here is an example.